 By making a commitment and having the courage to follow through.

 Just do small bits at a time.

-If you want to be a more competent speaker, for example, don’t try to speak in front of 100 people on your first go.
+If you have a goal to run 10k, for example, and you haven’t run before, don’t try to run 5k on your first go.

-The more you speak, the better you’ll be.
+The more you run, the better you’ll be.
 That incremental improvement will boost self-confidence.

 Think back to a time when you achieved something but were fearful at the beginning.